-If you are using a computer with a functioning Ethernet port, the quickest and easiest way to set up the DSL-302G is to insert the Installation CD into the CD-ROM drive of your computer and follow the instructions provided in the Quick Installation Guide, or just click the "Install DSL-302G" link on the initial pop-up menu that appears shortly after inserting the CD and follow the instructions as they are presented..
-If the menu fails to appear, explore the CD and find the file "dsl302g.exe" and double-click it to launch the installation software.
+If you are using a computer with a functioning Ethernet port or an available USB port, the quickest and easiest way to set up the DSL-302G is to insert the Installation CD into the CD-ROM drive of your computer and follow the instructions provided in the Quick Installation Guide, or just click the "Install DSL-302G" link on the initial pop-up menu that appears shortly after inserting the CD and follow the instructions as they are presented.
+If the menu fails to appear, explore the CD and find the file "autorun.exe" and double-click it to launch the installation software.